aco4/LymeQuote/index.md

       new Quote("I am so clever that sometimes I don't understand a single word of what I am saying.", "Oscar Wilde", null, "From The Happy Prince and Other Stories"), new Quote("To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.", "Ralph Waldo Emerson"),

-      new Quote("Can't fly an airplane while looking down","Logan Bennett"), new Quote("Big fat hairy deal lasagna time funny large orange cat","Garfield"), new Quote("allah cat allah cat","allah cat"),
-      new Quote("THEY HIT THE PENTAGON", "Zach Hadel"), new Quote("Matt loves skin", "Anthony Gu", 2022), new Quote("Early bird gets the worm, but I am wolf not lion or tiger, I don't perform in circus", "Rich Richman McRibRicher", 1999), new Quote("It is only when mosquito land on your balls that you realize there is a way to solve problems without using violence.", "Confucius"), new Quote("I'd rather be hated for who I am than loved for who I am not.", "Kurt Cobain"), new Quote("Squangle beedorp wingle jangle bango bongo dagy your dad is now lady", "Matthew Schulte", 2022, "Haha loser u got trolled ur dad is actually man still quangle dongle i will find your location and fondle"), new Quote("I'm not a senior yet; however,", "Gabe Newell", 2022, "I should have burned this place down while I had the chance"),
+      new Quote("Can't fly an airplane while looking down","Logan Bennett", 2022, "Logan gave this quote during FOT"), new Quote("Big fat hairy deal lasagna time funny large orange cat","Garfield"), new Quote("allah cat allah cat","allah cat", null, "allah cat"), new Quote("THEY HIT THE PENTAGON", "Zach Hadel", null, "This is from a youtube video"), new Quote("Matt loves skin", "Anthony Gu", 2022, "That's why he joined the group chat, he was attracted by the furby skin"), new Quote("Early bird gets the worm, but I am wolf not lion or tiger, I don't perform in circus", "Rich Richman McRibRicher", 1999), new Quote("It is only when mosquito land on your balls that you realize there is a way to solve problems without using violence.", "Confucius", null, "Confucius did not actually say this (probably)."), new Quote("I'd rather be hated for who I am than loved for who I am not.", "Kurt Cobain"), new Quote("Squangle beedorp wingle jangle bango bongo dagy your dad is now lady", "Matthew Schulte", 2022, "Haha loser u got trolled ur dad is actually man still quangle dongle i will find your location and fondle"), new Quote("I'm not a senior yet; however,", "Gabe Newell", 2022, "I should have burned this place down while I had the chance"),